thomwolf/Magic-Sand/README.md

 Magic Sand is a software for operating an augmented reality sandbox such as the [Augmented Reality Sandbox](https://arsandbox.ucdavis.edu) developped by [UC Davis](http://idav.ucdavis.edu/~okreylos/ResDev/SARndbox/).

-Magic Sand was inspired by the [SARndbox](https://github.com/KeckCAVES/SARndbox) project and was developed with the specific aim of enabling the use of an augmented reality sandbox in a home environment.
+Magic Sand was inspired by the [SARndbox](https://github.com/KeckCAVES/SARndbox) project of Oliver Kreylos and was developed with the specific aim of enabling the use of an augmented reality sandbox in a home environment.

 The following considerations thus guided its development: